 In terms of lawful expenditure, workshops and special council meetings are held to discuss the proposals for the Estimates for the forthcoming year.
 This covers both Capital and Revenue Expenditure.
-Internal audit and

-Local Government Annual reports (including statutory audit) are also examined and discussed at these meetings, as well as the meetings of the Audit Committee.
+Internal audit and Local Government Annual reports (including statutory audit) are also examined and discussed at these meetings, as well as the meetings of the Audit Committee.
 Council is issued with a summary report which forms the basis for discussion and decision making at the meetings.
 Annual Service specific Business Plans that include detailed proposed expenditure are agreed by respective Council Committees for full Council ratification.
-Oversight of these Business Plans is provided by the Finance and Legal Services.
+Review of these Business Plans is provided by the Finance and Legal Services.

-A standard report template is used for all committee reports, which includes a section to report on full cost implications.
-All reports to Council Committees in 2023/24 will be reviewed by the internal Council legal team, with specialist external advice sought as required, for example, in relation to major capital projects.
+A standard report template is used for all Committee reports, (revised September 2024) which includes a section to report on full cost implications and if the input of Legal Services or provision of a legal opinion is required.
+Reports to Council Committees in 2024/25 where legal advice is required will be reviewed by the Council Legal Services, with specialist external advice sought as required, for example, in relation to major capital projects.

 The Internal Audit plan covers a range of Council's main activities, financial and otherwise.
 Various aspects of operating activities have been sampled and examined to ensure that appropriate legislation, policies and procedures are adhered to, and expenditure is lawful.
 Internal audit reports including award of assurance levels and recommendations for improvement are reported to both Council and the Audit Committee.
 Council appointed Cavanagh Kelly as part of a co-sourcing internal audit arrangement.
 In terms of service specific compliance, service departments are kept up to date in the following ways:

-• In house legal service review of committee / Council reports;

-• Subscription to online expertise e.g. HR - Legal-Island Email Service and Croners On-line Employment Law Information Service and Advice Line;

-• External Legal Advice when required - Council subscribe to DAS - Employment Advice as part of the annual Insurance programme;

-- Officer Meetings Service specific;

-- Attendance at various policy fora;

-- Training and Development for staff.
+- In-house Legal Services review of Committee / Council Reports - Subscription to online expertise eg HR Legal-Island Email Service and Croners On-line Employment Law Information Service and Advice Line - External Legal Advice when required Council subscribe to DAS Employment Advice as part of the annual Insurance programme - Officer Meetings Service specific - Attendance at various policy fora - Training and Development for Staff

 The Chief Executive is also the Council's Chief Financial Officer, as required by Section 1, of the Local Government Finance Act (Northern Ireland) 2011.
 The Chief Financial Officer is charged with ensuring the lawfulness and financial prudence of decision making, providing advice, and guidance and ensuring that expenditure is incurred lawfully.
-The financial management arrangements conform with the governance requirements of CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010) as set out in the Application Note to Delivering Good Governance in Local Government Framework.
+The financial management arrangements conform with the governance requirements of CIPFA Statement on the Role of the Chief Financial

+Officer in Local Government (2010) as set out in the Application Note to Delivering Good Governance in Local Government Framework.
 The Chief Financial Officer is also supported by suitably qualified and experienced staff (including qualified accountants) within the finance function to ensure that decisions made by the Council are based on sound technical knowledge and understanding.